This battle between the Sparrow and Casper will dive into two beds that offer quality materials and adaptability.

 - Enhanced motion control.
 Those with restless partners or pets should enjoy the minimal motion transfer provided by this mattress thanks to the denser layers that should help to dampen energy.

 Sleepers of most styles should find either brand suitable for their needs thanks to the Signature’s multiple comfort options and Casper’s universal comfort level.
 Where these products differ are in the nitty-gritty personal preference areas that are often vastly different from person to person.
-Check out our in-depth Alexander and Casper mattress reviews for a deeper dive into each product.
+Check out our in-depth Sparrow and Casper mattress reviews for a deeper dive into each product.